tolik518/factorion-bot/CONTRIBUTING.md

 Just write a comment on the issue in question with the formula and your reasoning.
 That is in many cases already a lot of help.

-The math with reasoning and derivation is separately documented in [[MATH]].
+The math with reasoning and derivation is separately documented in [Math](MATH.md).
 # Code Structure
 ## Modules
 ### General server stuff and api